Measurement-induced phase transitions in sparse nonlocal scramblers: Finite-Size Scaling

 \subsection{Finite Size Scaling of the Entanglement Critical Point for $k=1,\dots,6$}

-The finite-size scaling analysis of the entanglement criticality of \pwrk circuit for $k=1,3,5$ are presented in \figref{fig:Entanglement_Transition}~b.
+The finite-size scaling analysis of the entanglement criticality of \pwrk circuit for $k=1,3,5$ was presented in Fig. 3~b of the main text.
 Here we show the finite-size scaling and the crossings of the tripartite mutual information $I(A;B;C)$ for all the values of $k=1,2,\dots,6$ for system sizes $N=2^{6},\dots,2^{11}$ (the system sizes that are smaller than $2^{k+2}$ are not used in the analysis).

 The error bars are estimated by taking the standard error of up to 1000 realizations of the random projective measurement of the evolution to $t=8N$.
 The critical points and their errors are calculated by computing the average intersection points of the curves with 5000 different realizations of the fluctuations added to each of the points that are drawn from the appropriate distribution with the standard error as the standard deviation at the point (\figref{App:FSEntanglement}~a).
 The critical exponents and their errors are also estimated by collapsing the 5000 different realizations of the fluctuations added to the data points from the same distribution (\figref{App:FSEntanglement}~b).